-- When making the bottom bow, I split the tail of the mesh ribbon.
+When making the bottom bowtie, I split the tail of the mesh ribbon.
 It just looks more delightful for this application.
-Like the other bow, you will need to use floral pins to attach it as well.
+As you did with the bow, you will need to use floral pins to attach it as well.

 That’s it!
 You can make this incredible DIY pumpkin wreath in very little time.
 If you make a lot of wreaths, you can probably put this together in 45 minutes or less.
 And if you are just starting out, it might take a little bit longer.
 Making bows is the most challenging part for a beginner.
 Once you have that down, you will be set!

 Here are a few questions we have gotten from fellow crafters…

 What’s the difference between a door hanger vs. a wreath?